-Re-ordering stock level in relation to an items of stock is the point at which it becomes essential to initiate purchase orders for its fresh supplies.
+- Re-ordering stock level in relation to an items of stock is the point at which it becomes essential to initiate purchase orders for its fresh supplies. - Normally, re-ordering level is a point between the maximum and the minimum levels. - Fresh orders must be placed before the actual stocks touch the minimum level.